 Here are a few things you can do to change your mindset and ways to locate more money to stash in your piggy bank.

-If you currently hold all of your money in one checking account, consider dividing up your cash.
+If you currently hold all of your money in one checking account, open a savings account, fam.

 At this very second, you may have $0.00 to put into a savings account.
 That doesn’t matter.